MQuy/mbrowser/Programming Rust 2nd.md

   let writer: &mut dyn Write = &mut buf;  // ok, creating fat pointer (trait object) contains a pointer to data and a pointer to vtable
   ```
   [trait object](https://i.imgur.com/RSudX7c.png)
-- unlike C++, the vtable pointer is stored as part of the struct, Rust use flat pointers so a struct can implement dozens of traits without containing dozens of vtable pointers -> a method call will be dynamic dispatching.
+- unlike C++, the vtable pointer is stored as part of the struct, Rust uses flat pointers so a struct can implement dozens of traits without containing dozens of vtable pointers -> a method call will be dynamic dispatching.
 - references and smart pointers (`Box`, `Rc` ...) are converted to trait objects when needed.
-- different between generic and trait
+- difference between generic and trait
-  - generic generates machine code for each type you use (easy for optimize and better speed).
+  - generic generates machine code for each type you use (easy to optimize and better speed).
   - trait object uses dynamic dispatch.
   ```rust
   fn say_hello(out: &mut dyn Write)     // plain fn say_hello<W: Write>(out: &mut W)   // generic
   fn say_hello(out: &mut dyn Write)     // trait
   ```
-- everything defined in a trait `impl` must actually be a feature of trait (if you need a helper method, defining in `impl` of that type).
+- everything defined in a trait `impl` must be a feature of trait (if you need a helper method, defining in `impl` of that type).
   ```rust
   trait Visible {
     fn draw(&self, canvas: &mut Canvas);